by Josef Vizkelety, Paracelsus Klinik

 - The patient must be taking or have taken bisphosphonate medication.

 Treatment usually involves antimicrobial mouth washes, oral or intravenous antibiotics for infection management and extensive resection of the necrotic bone lesion with extensive soft tissue management (safe double layer technique).
+For those that seek treatment, it would be best to speak to a Doctor as well as a professional dentist from somewhere such as Dentist Seattle or other locations, so you know the best route for treatments.

 Many patients with bisphosphonate associated osteonecrosis of the jaw and the consequent application of Dr. Rau´s biological holistic approach have successful outcomes after treatment at the Paracelsus Klinik, with the local osteonecrosis stopped, the infection cleared, and the mucosa healed, once again covering the bone.